Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### During non-peak hours, a Developer wants to minimize the execution time of a full Amazon DynamoDB table scan without affecting normal workloads.
 The workloads average half of the strongly consistent read capacity units during non-peak hours.
 How would the Developer optimize this scan?

-- [ ] Use parallel scans while limiting the rate.
+- [x] Use parallel scans while limiting the rate.
+[REF](https://aws.amazon.com/blogs/developer/rate-limited-scans-in-amazon-dynamodb/)
-- [x] Use sequential scans.
+- [ ] Use sequential scans.
 - [ ] Increase read capacity units during the scan operation.
 - [ ] Change consistency to eventually consistent during the scan operation.